MJWilsonOtago/Gene315_ChIP/README.md

 pk1.gr=makeGRangesFromDataFrame(pk1, seqnames.field=c("V1"),start.field=c("V2"), end.field=c("V3"))
 pk2.gr=makeGRangesFromDataFrame(pk2, seqnames.field=c("V1"),start.field=c("V2"), end.field=c("V3"))
 ```
 4. Generate a subset of peak regions: peak regions that a common to both data sets.
 In this example, this function will give me a list of the genome regions enriched for both the H3Kme1 and K27me3 modifications in ES cells.
+If there is an error with exporting subset.bed -  check if RIPSeeker package is installed correctly (ie if you type library("RIPSeeker") from above it shouldn’t have displayed an error).

 ```{r}
 subset <- subsetByOverlaps(pk1.gr,pk2.gr)